lavor-i/AllMyProjects/README.md

 # AllMyProjects
-To post all my projects
+Here are all my projects I have completed, I work on and I plan to do.